If we already have Behavior Problems, we do need behavior rehabilitation! It takes >>> in general 30 to 45 days, until you see a big change. Doggies with severe Separation Anxiety need >>> some extra work; any other Fear based issues can take from >>> a few month up to a year! In rare cases, if we i

 2) Secondly, it would be helpful, if you teach us Obedience, your language (After you have already established leadership with us!)!
 By the way, we do not automatically understand you, just because you keep repeating commands!
 You have to teach us first!
 If we can speak your "language", living with you and taken us places will be even easier, but first, we have to be calm, focused, and agreeable to listen to commands.

 3) Third, in the process of training, with the help of a private trainer, or in a group class, we are also getting socialized!
-(See "Socialization Program" and "Waiting List - Working Dogs Info" for more information about the importance of early Socialization!)
+(See "Socialization Program" and "More Info on Working Dogs" for more information about the importance of early Socialization!)

 >>> So you see, so far you are at about 45 days, for us to be calm, focused, and agreeable;